Updated August 29, 2022

 - Will Google feed in to Google Search the data it might be able to gather from rival search providers’ default status on Chrome or the search box?

 - Google will not be collecting search queries that are entered into the search box.
 As to Chrome, Google will not receive information about queries sent to rival search engines unless the user enables Chrome features that store their browsing history with their Google Account.
-Any data recorded in relation to the choice screen will be used for billing, maintenance, and improvement of the user interface and auction.
+Any data recorded in relation to the choice screen will be used for maintenance and improvement of the user interface.

 - Will Google sell any data that it collects from the choice screen?